Winner-take-all markets are proliferating via infotech.

 Virtual simulations, labs and tutorials allow for continuous feedback that helps the student along.
 The student's progress is tracked step by step [by the software], and that information is then used to make improvements to the course [i.e., the software adapts to each user].
 Several studies have shown that students learn a full semester's worth of material in half the time when the online coursework is added.
 More students stick with the class, too.
 “We now have the technology that enables us to go back to what we all know is the best educational experience: personalized, interactive engagement,” . . . says [Joel Smith, vice provost and chief information officer of Carnegie Mellon University].

-I've developed a business plan for a next-gen variant of LinkedIn.
+I've designed a next-gen variant of LinkedIn.
 The site will be ideal for flow(mance)-seekers.
-Popularizing the site is foundational for dramatically expanding educational and economic opportunity, and for dramatically improving the quality of education.

 From a 2004 email sent to me by Amazon.com's first Director of Personalization: